Top (album): Singles

-Other songs

-The song, called "Sticks with Me" was released on June 12, 2020, prior to the album's announcement, along with a Rich Porter-directed video, of which shows YoungBoy in one scene performing in and around a casket and gravesite.

-The song, called "Murder Business" was released as a single on August 25, 2020, also directed by Rich Porter; the video sees YoungBoy and his crew in various locations.

-The song, called "House Arrest Tingz" appears on track 18 from the album.
-It was originally released exclusively on YouTube on September 25, 2019, while YoungBoy was on house arrest.

-The song, called "The Last Backyard..." is a song that leaked in early 2020, following a live performance of it.
-It is included as the album's third track.
+On September 26, 2019, Gaulden released the album's eighteenth cut, "House Arrest Tingz" exclusively on his YouTube channel.
+On June 16, 2020, Gaulden released the album's seventeenth cut, "Sticks with Me" exclusively to his YouTube channel, along with a Rich Porter-directed video, which shows YoungBoy in one scene performing in and around a casket and gravesite.
+On August 3, Gaulden released the album's lead single, "All In".
+On it, YoungBoy deals with heartbreak and loss over a guitar-tinged production.
+The track was produced by Yung Lan, LC, 12Hunna, and BJ Beatz; it later peaked at number 67 on the Billboard Hot 100.
+The album's second single, "Kacey Talk" was released on August 13, 2020, featuring ad-libs from YoungBoy's son Kacey who appears in the video along with one of his brother's Kayden.
+The track was produced by Cheese, Julia Lewis, and 1Mind; it peaked at number 50 on the Billboard Hot 100.
+On August 26, following the album's announcement, Gaulden released the album's sixteenth cut, "Murder Business" exclusively to his YouTube channel.
+The album's third and final single, "Callin" featuring Snoop Dogg, described as a "minimal and smooth" track, showcasing Gaulden's signature aggressive "punch and high energy", was released on September 1.
+On September 9, Gaulden released the non-album single, "Soul Stealer" which failed to appear on the album.

 Cover art

 The album cover was revealed along with the album's announcement.
 It immediately drew criticism for its similarities to that of Atlantic Records labelmate Roddy Ricch's Please Excuse Me for Being Antisocial (2019).
 Both covers are shot in black and white and features similar poses and clothing.
 Zoe Johnson of XXL noted: "NBA YoungBoy, however, is wearing two iced-out Cuban link choker chains, which sit on the neckline of his shirt while Roddy's jewelry is tucked inside of his shirt".
 Ricch responded in now-deleted tweets, writing, "It's only ONE roddy".
 He also downplayed any issues between him and YoungBoy: "And I been good wit dude so don't make it about him...
 I'm just tired of all this comparing stuff".